currinjs/CurrinJS/aio/content/guide/bootstrapping.md

 ### The _declarations_ array

-You tell Angular which components belong to the `AppModule` by listing it in the module's `declarations` array.
+You tell Currin which components belong to the `AppModule` by listing it in the module's `declarations` array.
 As you create more components, you'll add them to `declarations`.

 You must declare _every_ component in an `NgModule` class.